Yaphabates/Rocket/README.md

-# ROCKET: Harnessing Open-Source Knowledge for Task Augmentation
+# Leveraging Open Knowledge for Advancing Task Expertise in Large Language Models

 ## Abstract
 The efficacy of scaling laws in large language models (LLMs) and their subsequent applications underscore the paramount significance of high-quality data in nurturing emerging capabilities.
 The open-source community contributes to a wealth of both real-world and synthetic datasets, encompassing various fine-tuned LoRA models.
 Such open resources expedite the development of LLMs for downstream applications even